 They have been providing these important services to the Salem community for over 40 years.
 As you can imagine, their partnership with the police department runs deep.
 So deep, in fact, that the event was held at the Department of Public Safety Standards and Training facility in Southeast Salem.
 This was a unique opportunity for participants to get a glimpse inside the facility – otherwise closed to the public.

-To learn more about The Center for Hope and Safety, visit their website.
+To learn more about the center, visit their website.
 There, you can sign up to volunteer or donate to support the incredible work they do.